FAQ on Immigration and Education

 Moreover a comprehensive list of services available to non-citizens in New York State, created by the New York State Office of Temporary and Disability Assistance is available here: https://otda.ny.gov/programs/publications/4579.pdf.
 A similar chart from the non-profit organization, the Empire Justice Center, is available here: https://empirejustice.org/wp-content/uploads/2021/08/NYIC-Public-Benefits-Chart-Nov-2021.pdf.

-• A social security number or current immigration status are not necessary for one to apply for a library card.
-Typically, one only needs to prove their residence in the city they live in, via an Identification card or utility bill.
+• Anyone who lives, works, pays property taxes or goes to school in New York state can apply for a library card from the three NYC Library Systems, plus the city/town they reside in if outside NYC).
+A social security number or proof of current immigration status are not necessary for one to apply for a library card.
+Typically, one only needs to prove their residence in the city they live in, via an identification card or utility bill.

 New York Public Library (NYPL): https://www.nypl.org/library-card